The ins & outs of using interactive content & quizzes in your products

 Before we go any further, we should clear up what we mean by interactive content.

-Anything that requires user action to consume, whether it’s an informational infographic that requires users to click, a survey users need to fill out, or a quiz with multiple-choice options, falls into this category.
+Anything that requires user action to consume, whether it’s an infographic that requires users to click, a survey users need to fill out, or a quiz with multiple-choice options, falls into this category.

 Blog posts with static content (like what you’re reading now), plain infographics, and videos, on the other hand, fall outside of it.
 Users can consume the content passively: whether or not they take any action does not change their experience with the content.

 This interactive infographic from NeoNam Studios is a particularly pertinent example of what I mean.

 As you scroll, new elements are introduced and react to your actions.
 While it doesn’t require extensive interaction the way a quiz does, it’s still contingent on you taking action -- without it, you can’t proceed through the content.

 Marketing and sales professionals around the world are excited about this kind of content.

 Just how excited, you ask?

 88% of marketers say that interactive content helps them differentiate their brand (or clients’ brands) from the competition.